astroandes/tololo-lya-fit/paper/referee.md

 properties of Tololo 1214?
 It would be good to back this claim up with an estimate.

+Reply.
+It is atypical in the sense that none of the reported lyman alpha lines so far for dwarf galaxies shows the symmetry and single peaked nature.
+Putting a number on this would imply 1) defining a sample of similar galaxies by other characteristics (which would be completely arbitrary and open to dispute) and almost impossible to quantify given the absence of complete surveys for dwarf galaxies.
+This is why we prefer the phrasing "of the spectra observed so far".

 (17) "Which model has more chances to be correct?"
 Do not use the word "chances".
 Please reword the sentence.
 Otherwise, if "chances" refers to a probability, this one should be quantified.

+Reply.
+We removed the word "chance".

 (18) "Tololo 1214-277 is hosted by a dark matter halo of at ~6x10^11 M_sun in virial mass." ---> "Tololo 1214-277 is hosted by a dark matter halo with a viral mass of ~6x10^11 M_sun."

+Reply.
+Fixed

 (19) "an instrument such as the Multi Unit Spectroscopic Explorer (MUSE)".
 Is MUSE really well suited for such observations?
 This may be